-Assuming you're happy with our recommendation, we'll work with you to complete the application forms and liaise on your behalf with solicitors, valuers and surveyors.
-We can also talk you through the vital areas of financially protecting your new property and we'll stay in touch throughout the process - and into the future.
+Assuming you're happy with our recommendations, we'll work with you to complete the application forms and liaise with your solicitor, valuers and surveyors on your behalf.
+We can also talk you through the vital areas involved in financially protecting your new property and we'll stay in touch throughout the process - and into the future.